Neuro-based Teaching Methodologies

 2. Strong Focus on Developing socio-economic skills through play

-3. All lesson-plans/themes are structured in a fixed spatial model for base-line STEM-skills development
+3. All lesson plans and themes are structured in a fixed spatial model for baseline STEM skills development:

-MiniChess classes are “emotional safe spaces” with a clear intention to identify and correct developmental backlogs.
-Optimal learning can only take place when the child functions in his/her Thinking Brain.
-When children feel safe, they are more inclined to be creative, experiment and investigate, without fear of rejection.
-This is important as it develops an entrepreneurial mindset.
-Many of SA’s children are experiencing very difficult home and/or school environments, which place them in an emotional state of “survival” – functioning from their Reptilian Brain.
-This activates a fight or flight mechanism, where the child is not open to optimal learning.
-MiniChess teachers are trained to identify and assist learners to move out of “survival”, through their “safe house” (the Limbic Brain), to access their Thinking Brain, to optimise learning.
+MiniChess classes are emotionally safe spaces, with a clear intention to identify and correct developmental backlogs.
+Optimal learning can only take place when a child is functioning in their thinking brain.
+When children feel safe, they are more inclined to be creative, experiment and investigate without fear of rejection.
+This matters, as it supports the development of an entrepreneurial mindset.
+Many children in South Africa experience very difficult home and or school environments, which can place them in a state of survival, functioning from the reptilian brain.
+This activates a fight or flight response, where the child is not open to optimal learning.
+MiniChess teachers are trained to identify this and to assist learners to move out of survival, through the “safe house” (the limbic brain), to access the thinking brain and optimise learning.

-MiniChess-purposefully targets the correction of early developmental backlogs, from the outset of the program, with: Stimulating the inner senses: the Vestibular system, The Proprioceptive system and Kinesis.
-According to Occupational Therapists, backlogs in any of these 3 systems WILL precipitate in “learning difficulties” in school.
-Especially backlogs in the Vestibular system (a system of tubes situated in the inner-ear), deliver life-long challenges in spatial ability, which is NOT outgrown with age.
+MiniChess purposefully targets the correction of early developmental backlogs from the outset of the programme by stimulating the inner senses: the vestibular system, the proprioceptive system and kinesis.
+According to occupational therapists, backlogs in any of these three systems can contribute to learning difficulties at school.
+In particular, backlogs in the vestibular system (a system of tubes situated in the inner ear) can cause long-term challenges in spatial ability, which are not simply outgrown with age.

 Spatial ability forms the foundation for reading, writing and mathematics for life.
-Spatial backlogs are proven to be endemic in SA, which contributes to our country’s problem with reading and mathematics.
-Our play-based program illustrates excellent results in correcting these debilitating backlogs in young children.
+Spatial backlogs are considered widespread in South Africa, contributing to national challenges in reading and mathematics outcomes.
+Our play-based programme shows strong results in helping to address these backlogs in young children.

 Important Information